 an rss-bridge instance

-Don't visit corporate content-silo's like Youtube, Twitter, Instagram, etc. directly.
+Don't visit corporate (anti)social media websites like Youtube, Twitter, Instagram, etc. directly.
 Instead use programs and websites that scrape content from those sites and present it to you in their own interface.
 For example, nitter.net will let you view tweets without visiting twitter.com.
 Piped and various Invidious instances will do the same for youtube videos.
 These options are better for privacy, and also tend to offer a superior experience.
 You can use the Privacy Redirect addon to automatically redirect to those sites when you follow a link to a content silo.